How Can Therapeutic Lasers Help Your Pets?

 Increases cellular metabolic function allowing tissues to be more resistant to infection.

 In general, as you can see from this list, laser therapy works to reduce inflammation in conditions that cause swelling and itching.
 In addition, it can accelerate tissue repair and cell growth, reduce scar tissue formation and help the immune system fend off infection for any unfortunate traumatic injuries that you pet endures.
 Furthermore, laser therapy can improve circulation and nerve function in certain conditions.

 What Conditions Can Laser Therapy Treat?

 Laser therapy can be used to treat many different conditions.
-The three main types of problems that laser therapy can really help to aid in wound healing, treat various skin diseases and aid healing and pain relief of various orthopedic conditions.
+The three main types of problems that laser therapy can really help to aid in are wound healing, treating various skin diseases and to aid healing and pain relief of various orthopedic conditions.

 For example, therapeutic laser may be used for:

-Aid healing in wound healing.
-Such as with
+Aid in wound healing.
+Such as with the following:

 o Post-operative surgical incisions